 That said, the historic importance of most of the songs that follow capture how a single theme of folk songs and ballads helped shape the development and commercial growth of country music, bluegrass and other forms of rural entertainment.
 Train songs exist outside of country music, but no other genre's development owes more to these stories of the disappearing railroad blues.

-With all of that in mind, here's the best songs about trains in the great American country songbook.
+With all of that in mind, here's our official list of the best songs about trains in the great American country songbook.
 Note that many of these songs have been covered numerous times.

 10. "This Train," Randy Travis